Laamy/RobloxAutoLauncher/README.md

 Windows 10/11

 # How to install?
-Download the latest release .exe & .dll files, then run the installer as an administrator.
+Download the latest release .exe files, then run the installer as an administrator.
 Click install and wait.
 ![installer](https://github.com/user-attachments/assets/5d5359a6-813f-4c44-9933-3d8b045b5bfb)